MINISTRYGmbH/morrow-core/docs/features.md

 And then you hope that you did not remove an important variable of the controller and everything works.
 Now, sometimes it does.

-Morrow introduces "Features" you build corresponding to your Feature list.
+Morrow introduces *Features* you build corresponding to your Feature list.
 If you want to add a feature you can do that without interfering other features.
 If you later want to remove a feature you can do that in seconds.
 Without any side effects.

-> "Features" will keep your codebase clean and reusable.
+> *Features* will keep your codebase clean and reusable.

-Give me some useful examples for useful "Features"
+Give me some useful examples for useful *Features*
 ------------------------------------------------

   * Those which are not essential for you website or can simply reused like comment systems, social share buttons, tracking codes ...
   * Code optimizations like minifying the HTML, summarize JS `<script>` tags and CSS `<link>` tags.
-Put your "Feature" at the end of the `features.php` to get executed at the end so you get the finally rendered HTML.
+Put your *Feature* at the end of the `features.php` to get executed at the end so you get the finally rendered HTML.
-  * It is also possible to completely build your website with "Features".
-So you can recombine your "Features" to build new pages.
+  * It is also possible to completely build your website with *Features*.
+So you can recombine your *Features* to build new pages.
   * Access control.
-If you have build your website completely with "Features" you are able to remove other of your "Features" from the current page while the "Feature" processing queue is running.
+If you have build your website completely with *Features* you are able to remove other of your *Features* from the current page while the *Feature* processing queue is running.
   * A/B Tests.
 Just write a A/B test feature controller that removes the feature you do not need at the moment.
   * There will be a lot more ...

 How does it work?
 ----------------
-Every "Feature" in Morrow is its own MVC construct which should at least be fully independent from other features.
+Every *Feature* in Morrow is its own MVC construct which should at least be fully independent from other features.
 Think of widgets, but in Morrow you will not include the widget in the template and trigger this way the execution of controllers, models and templates.
 It is more like in jQuery where you append functionality to specific HTML DOM elements.
 So you are also able to extend an existing project without touching the original codebase.

-All "Features" are in the folder `app/features/`.
+All *Features* are in the folder `app/features/`.

 The registration file `app/features/features.php`
 -----------------------------------

-This file controls which "Feature" is executed on which page.
+This file controls which *Feature* is executed on which page.
 This is an example your file could look like:

 ~~~{.php}